 Manufacture Warranty

-Policy

 When an orthosis or prosthesis requires repair, the VR counselor determines whether any of the repair cost and/or component replacement cost is covered by warranty before using VR funds.
 The provider must honor the manufacturer warranties and pay all costs associated with warranty replacement.

 Extended Warranty